hashicorp/nomad-openapi/clients/go/v1/docs/SystemApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiPostSystemGCRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiPutSystemGCRequest struct via the builder pattern

 Name | Type | Description  | Notes